tasmota/docs/docs/Berry-Cookbook.md

 ### General form of the custom command function

-The custom command function have the general form below where parameters are optionals:
+The custom command function have the general form below where parameters are optional:

 ```berry
 def function_name(cmd, idx, payload, payload_json)